 Any balances owed the school that are not covered by financial aid are due in full or satisfactory payment arrangements must be made prior to the dormitory move-in date.
-Student enrolling in the College Payment Plan must not be delinquent in that plan to be allowed to move into the dormitory.
+Students enrolling in the College Payment Plan must not be delinquent in that plan prior to dormitory move-in.
 Students will not be allowed access to their rooms or dormitories until all financial obligations to the College have been paid or payment plan arrangements have been made.
 All room assignments are tentative and can be changed without prior notice.